anupambhatnagar/GPUPuzzlers/_posts/2023-03-06-memorable-mysteries.md

 ## Puzzler 2

-The code below repeatedly computes the square of a large matrix.
+The code below iteratively squares a large matrix.
 Each resulting matrix takes $4
 \cdot 4096 \cdot 4096 \; \textrm{bytes} \approx 67$ MB.
 The `matmul()` calls are relatively slow,
 and the trace shows that there are as many as 1022 kernels in the launch queue.
 When the matmul kernel is enqueued, it gets a pointer to memory holding $A$ and a pointer to memory into which it will write the result.
 There are 1022 kernels enqueued and we need to reserve $1022 \cdot 67 \approx 68.6$ GB of memory.
-This is more than the 40 GB of memory on the A100 (40GB) GPU.
+This is more than the 40 GB of memory on the A100 (40 GB) GPU.
 However, the program does not OOM - why?

 <p align = "center">